Innovation Funding Incentives: Mexico

 Conclusion

 Mexico’s innovation funding incentives represent a dynamic and evolving framework designed to stimulate R&D and support entrepreneurship.
-The combination of R&D tax credits, strategic tax incentives from “Plan Mexico,” and direct funding from government agencies like CONACYT provides essential support for businesses.
+The combination of R&D tax credits, strategic tax incentives from “Plan Mexico,” and the ongoing support for human capital development from CONAHCYT provides essential support for businesses.
 Furthermore, a growing network of incubators, accelerators, and a rapidly expanding venture capital landscape are collectively fostering a more robust and attractive environment for innovation, contributing significantly to Mexico’s economic development and technological advancement.

 We’re here to help.
 Contact us to discuss how ABGi can support your global innovation strategy.